hliyan/magpie/README.md

 1. Click **Accept** to allow Magpie to run on your spreadsheet.
 This is a one-time step.
 1. You should now see 'Magpie' on the menubar within a few seconds.
 1. Click **Magpie > Update**
-1. A new sheet called 'config' will appear and you'll be prompted to add data
+1. A new sheet called 'config' will appear and you'll be prompted to add data.
+1. On some browsers, the sheet may freeze for the very first time. **Close and reopen the sheet** if this happens.
 1. Fill in the Github **repo owner** (e.g. *hliyan*), **repo** (e.g. *enterprise*), **milestone** (e.g. *1*) and your **timezone** data (e.g. *0*, *GMT*).
+1. Enter **milestone start and end dates** in 'yyyy-MM-dd' format (if Google Spreadsheet messes with the format, set the cell format to 'Plain Text')
 1. Click **Magpie > Update** again and wait for all the new sheets to be added
-1. On some browsers, the sheet may freeze.
-If that happens, refresh the page.
 1. Consider hiding gridlines (View > Gridlines) - dashboard looks nicer without them

 ##Philosophy